Building a more accessible Canada

 According to the 2017 Canadian Survey on Disability by Statistics Canada, more than six million Canadians, or 22% of the population, identify as living with a disability.
 Persons with disabilities are more likely to have shorter life expectancies, live in poverty, and earn less compared to Canadians without disabilities.

-Reforming the Disability Tax Credit to ensure it is more inclusive, particularly for those with non-physical and / or episodic disabilities that make gaining employment difficult; and working with disability advocates to make the application process more accessible.
+Reform the Disability Tax Credit to ensure it is more inclusive, particularly for those with non-physical and / or episodic disabilities that make gaining employment difficult; and working with disability advocates to make the application process more accessible.

-Reviewing the impact of the ten-year rule to allow people under age 60 to access their RDSP funds.
+Review the impact of the ten-year rule to allow people under age 60 to access their RDSP funds.